PatchGuru: Patch Oracle Inference from Natural Language Artifacts: Evaluation

-\paragraph{False Positives} To understand the current limitations of \patchguru, we manually analyze all \numoffp false positives identified during our evaluation.
+\textbf{False Positives.} To understand the current limitations of \patchguru, we manually analyze all \numoffp false positives identified during our evaluation.
 This analysis reveals two primary root causes.
 First, in 8 cases, \patchguru generates unrealistic inputs in the synthesized patch oracles that do not reflect actual usage scenarios, thereby producing false warnings.
 This issue is caused by limitations in \patchguru's current comparison program synthesis and input generation strategies.
-Specifically, \patchguru occasionally synthesizes unrealistic mock data types to enable the execution of comparison programs, or generates inputs that violate path constraints along the calling stack from top-level APIs to the modified functions.
+Specifically, \patchguru occasionally synthesizes unrealistic mock data types to enable the execution of comparison programs, or generates inputs that violate preconditions along the calling stack from top-level APIs to the modified functions.
 Second, in three cases, \patchguru generates incorrect assertions, which misinterpret the developer intent.
 Notably, two cases arise because \patchguru disagrees with developer intent as expressed in NL artifacts despite correctly inferring it.
-For example, in PR~\#60867, \patchguru infers that the intended behavior is to return \code{frozenset} objects with curly braces even for empty sets, but assumes that an empty \code{frozenset} should be represented as \code{frozenset()}, resulting in false warnings.
-In two additional cases, \patchguru fails to capture execution-environment-specific behavior (e.g., platform-dependent behavior), leading to incorrect oracles.
-For the remaining two cases, we are unable to definitively determine whether they are true positives due to insufficient context and therefore conservatively classify them as false positives.
+For example, in PR~\#60867, \patchguru infers that the intended behavior is to return \code{frozenset} objects with curly braces even for empty sets, but assumes that an empty \code{frozenset} should be represented as \code{frozenset()} as opposed to \code{frozenset(\{\})}, resulting in false warnings.
+In two additional cases, \patchguru fails to capture environment-specific behavior, leading to incorrect oracles.
+For the remaining two cases, insufficient context prevents us from confirming true positives, so we conservatively classify them as false positives.